ptribble/jdk-sunos-patches/jdk22/jdk22u-jdk-22.0.2-ga/README.txt

 JDK 22 now switched to the jdk22 stabilisation repo

+Cleanup: Duplicate check for SC_CLK_TCK.

+Cleanup: Remove more Studio-specific flags, still present in DTrace.
+This doesn't make DTrace build, but is one problem less.

 Cleanup: Move the mapfiles (symbol files) to the right place.

 Cleanup: Remove the use of lp rather than lpr; all supported systems